yeungadrian/MLOps/README.md

 ## Clunky aspects
 - MLflow: no official image containing psycopg2.
 Workaround of running `pip install psycopg2` prior to launching server.
 (Not enough benefits to create custom image).
-- postgreSQL: Setting up multiple databases.
+- postgreSQL: Setting up databases per application.
 Mounting init-db.sql to docker-entrypoint-initdb.d folder which is automatically run only if postgres volume is empty.
+(Run commands in pgAdmin)
-- Langfuse: no official image for arm.
+- Langfuse: no official image for arm. (works fine for now)

 ## List of dependencies
 - PostgreSQL: [repo (mirror)](https://github.com/postgres/postgres)